petervdn/arc-path/README.md

 # arc-path

-Draws an arc-path on a canvas, with adjustable width and equal spacing on the sides.
+Draws an arc-path on a canvas, with adjustable width and equal spacing.

 ## install
 ```sh